akeneo/pim-api-docs/content/beta/asset-manager/concepts-and-resources.md

 ```

 ::: info
-As of the v3.2, you can only have images in this attribute.
+As of the v3.2 and v4.0, you can only have images in this attribute.
 Indeed, the `media_type` field only accepts the `image` value.
 In the next version, you will be able to add new types of files (like PDF).
 :::